-Ivan Beschastnikh is an Assistant Professor and works at the intersection of software engineering and systems.
+Ivan Beschastnikh is an Associate Professor and works at the intersection of software engineering and systems.
 His particular domain of interest is distributed/concurrent systems.
 He is especially interested in the problems of specification inference and program comprehension.
 His solutions usually combine program instrumentation, program analysis, and software visualization.

 More details about Ivan's research can be found on his home page.

 William J. Bowman is an Assistant Professor interested in making it easier for programmers to communicate their intent to machines, and preserving that intent through compilation.
 His recent work examines preserving machine-checked specifications and proofs through compilation and statically enforcing those invariants in the low-level (assembly-like) code.